 And that’s where you are wrong.

+Having a regular eye exam after LASIK is important.
 Just because you’ve corrected your vision, doesn’t mean you no longer have to take care of your eyes.
 Like the rest of your body, your eyes are part of your overall health and there can be issues beyond what you had LASIK for that need to be evaluated on a regular basis by a doctor.
-Not only do you want your eyes themselves to stay healthy, but your eyes can also be an indicator for other conditions and concerns.
+Not only do you want your eyes themselves to stay healthy, but your eyes can also be an indicator of other conditions and concerns.

 Why are eye exams important?